FromSoft-Modding-Committee-FSMC/LawfulBlade/README.md

 ## Third Party Software Declaration
 Lawful Blade is using the following third party software packages to handle some of its features.
-* [Make for Windows](https://gnuwin32.sourceforge.net/packages/make.htm): Included for package creation, as that's all handled on the command line.
 * [FFMPEG](https://www.gyan.dev/ffmpeg/builds/): Included for (optionally) transcoding videos into a common codec on Windows (H264) during runtime generation.
 * [rcedit](https://github.com/electron/rcedit): Included for altering runtime executable properties during runtime generation.
 * [PECHKSUM](https://www.gammadyne.com/pe_checksum.htm): Included to calculate the executable checksum after wrecking it with RC edit...